RobertWHurst/Relign/Readme.md

 If you've needed to process data concurrently you know how hard it can be.
 Parallel map makes the job of concurrently processing data much easier.

 Parallel map accepts an array or object and a worker function.
 The worker function is executed once for each value within the array/object.
 The item is passed as the first argument of the worker function.
 The worker can return a promise, or a value.
-Parallel map returns a promise which once all of the worker has been executed upon all of the items, and any promises it returned have resolved the returned promise will resolve.
+Parallel map returns a promise which once the worker has been executed upon all of the items, and any promises it returned have resolved the returned promise will resolve.

+Below is an example of how you might take an array of resource urls, download each resource, then store the collection of resources.

 ```javascript
 relign.parallelMap(resourceUrls, url => download(url))